Effective 13th November, 2017

 - Directly from you, when you provide information by phone;

-- Directly from you via an email or the internet; and
+- Directly from you via an email, the internet, or a mobile app; and

 - Directly from your creditors, or any other relevant third party, once authorisation has been provided by you.

 Where you decline to provide us with personal information, or refuse us authorisation to collect information from a third party.
 However, if this affects our actions in setting up and managing your budget or creditor payment arrangements, or otherwise providing you with our services, and your level of service may be diminished.

 You may choose to contact us anonymously where it is lawful and practicable to do so – for example, if you telephone us requesting our postal address.
 You will also be able to use our public website anonymously.
 However, if you do not identify yourself, we will only be able to give you general information and we may not be able to provide the full services you need.

 Please note that all calls between clients and the contact centre are monitored and/or recorded for our records, as well as for training and quality purposes.